FlagBrew/PKSM/README.md

 **Cool things you can do**

 * **Check Gen VI's Event Database**, and multiple inject more than 400 wondercards into your XY/ORAS games;
-* **Check Gen V's Event Database**, and inject more than 230 wondercard in your Black/White/Black2/White2 games;
+* **Check Gen V's Event Database**, and inject more than 230 wondercards in your Black/White/Black2/White2 games;
+* **Check Gen IV's Event Database**, and inject more than 200 wondercards in your HeartGold/SoulSilver/Platinum games;
 * **Edit pokemons in your boxes**:
  * Edit nickname;
  * Edit nature;